luca-peruzzo/docs.keycloakify.dev/css-customization.md

 />
 </code></pre>

-The answer is no, feel free to remove them! &#x20;
+The short answer is no; feel free to remove them.&#x20;

-Just be aware that if you have defined some custom CSS that use the kc classes as selector ( Like for example `.kcButtonClass { /* ... */ }` ) they will no longer be applied.
+Just be aware that if you have defined any custom CSS targeting those classes (for example `.kcButtonClass { /* ... */ }`), they will no longer apply once you remove the classes.

-[^1]: If you are using Angular or Svelte you lilely plan to customize the page at the component level so this isn't relevent to you.
+[^1]: If you’re using Angular or Svelte, you likely plan on customizing pages at the component level, so this may not be relevant to you.